Welcome to Year 7

 A: Innovate have produced a short welcome video which you can see here: ttps://www.youtube.com/watch?v=pIRTgb3y64Q&feature=youtu.be

 Parents / carers - frequently asked questions

-Q: Is there a summer reading list to prepare my child for September?
+Q: Is there a summer reading list?

 A: Yes there is!
 You can find book recommendations in the link at the bottom of this page which are aimed at more advanced Year 6 readers.
 Mrs Crisford has also created an ACHIEVE programme for each department with ideas and challenges for students to engage in over the summer period.